huaweicloud/terraform-provider-huaweicloud/docs/data-sources/identity_projects.md

 # huaweicloud_identity_projects

-Use this data source to query the project list within HuaweiCloud.
+Use this data source to query the IAM project list within HuaweiCloud.

-~> You *must* have IAM read privileges to use this data source.
+-> **NOTE:** You *must* have IAM read privileges to use this data source.

 ## Example Usage